polterguy/phosphorusfive/core/p5.ajax/README.md

 ```

 To delete an attribute, simply use the `RemoveAttribute` method on your widget, and pass in
-the nameof the attribute you wish to remove.
+the name of the attribute you wish to remove.

 ## Change is the only constant